Stanislaus Kostka

-Stanisław Kostka, S.J.
-(28 October 1550 – 15 August 1568) was a Polish novice in the Society of Jesus.
+Stanisław Kostka, SJ (28 October 1550 – 15 August 1568) was a Polish novice in the Society of Jesus.
 He was born at Rostkowo, Przasnysz County, Poland, on 28 October 1550, and died in Rome during the night of 14–15 August 1568.
 He is said to have foretold his death a few days before it occurred.
 He was canonized in 1726.

 Biography

 Family

-His father was a senator of the Kingdom of Poland and castellan of Zakroczym; his mother was Małgorzata Kryska from Drobni (Margaret de Drobniy Kryska), the sister and niece of the voivodes of Masovia and the aunt of the celebrated Chancellor of Poland, Feliks Kryski (Felix Kryski)(Szczęsny Kryski).
+His father was a senator of the Kingdom of Poland and castellan of Zakroczym; his mother was Małgorzata Kryska from Drobni (Margaret de Drobniy Kryska), the sister and niece of the voivodes of Masovia and the aunt of the celebrated Chancellor of Poland, Feliks Kryski (Felix Kryski, Szczęsny Kryski).
 He was the second of seven children.
 His older brother Paweł (Paul) survived to be present at the beatification ceremony of Stanislaus in 1605.
-At home, the two brothers were taught with firmness, even severity; its results were their piety, modesty, and temperance.

 School life

 On 25 July 1564, they arrived at Vienna with their tutor to attend the Jesuit college that had been opened four years before.
 Stanislaus was soon conspicuous among his classmates during his three years of schooling, not only for his amiability and cheerfulness of expression, but also for his growing religious fervour and piety.
 His brother Paul said during the process of beatification that "He devoted himself so completely to spiritual things that he frequently became unconscious, especially in the church of the Jesuit Fathers at Vienna."
 One of the practices of devotion which he joined while at Vienna was the Congregation of St. Barbara and Our Lady, "of which he, with numbers of the pupils of the Society of Jesus" also belonged.
 Stanislaus alleged to a fellow-member of the Society at Rome that Saint Barbara brought two angels to him during the course of a serious illness, in order to give him the Eucharist.
-His tutor, John Bilinski, witnessed the miracle, and though he himself did not see what Stanislaus claimed to see, he "was certain that Stanislaus was not at all out of his mind through the violence of his sickness."
+His tutor, John Bilinski, witnessed the miracle, and though he himself did not see what Stanislaus claimed to see, he "was certain that Stanislaus was not at all out of his mind through the violence of his sickness".

-Exasperated by his younger brother's piety, Paul began to mistreat Stanislaus.
+Exasperated by his younger brother's piety, Paweł (Paul) began to mistreat Stanislaus.
 Stanislaus suffered the unjust treatment with remarkable stoicism and patience, but "one night after Stanislaus had again suffered the harsh comments and blows of his brother, he turned on Paul with the words: 'Your rough treatment will end in my going away never to return, and you will have to explain my leaving to our father and mother.'
 Paul's sole reply was to swear violently at him."